Chemical Peel in Iran: All You Need to Know

 Chemical peel cost in Iran

 Having a chemical peel procedure done in Iran would be available at a significantly lower price compared to many other countries.
-The price of a routine chemical peel in Iran can be expected to range from $150-$500.
-Whereas the same procedure would cost from $2000 –$5,000 in the United Kingdom.
-Other European and even some Asian countries are similar in terms of the costs.
+The price of a routine chemical peel in Iran can be expected to range from $150 to $500.
+Whereas the same procedure would cost from $2,000 to $5,000 in the United Kingdom.

 Shine bright like a diamond!